LynBean/MyStalker/README.md

 $ mystalker

 # Range of digits to search
-$ mystalker --loop-digit-start=0 --loop-digit-stop=3000
+$ mystalker --loop-digit-start 0 --loop-digit-stop 3000

 # Specify the state where the student was born
-$ mystalker --birth-state-code=08
+$ mystalker --birth-state-code 08

 # Difference between `current-living-state-code` and `birth-state-code`
 # is that `current-living-state-code` is NOT fixed in NRIC generation,
 # but `birth-state-code` does.
 # So a single NRIC can go through multiple states to have more accurate
 # results.
-$ mystalker --birth-state-code=08 --current-living-state-code=12
+$ mystalker --birth-state-code 08 --current-living-state-code 12

 # You may also specify `district-code` or `school-code` to have a smaller
 # range in searching
-$ mystalker --district-code=J010 --school-code=JBA0001
+$ mystalker --district-code J010 --school-code JBA0001

 # Use `-c` to autogenerate checkpoint file and autoresume during next run.
 # Or `-n` to specify the checkpoint filepath that you preffered.